o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 ]
 ```

-Ex.
-Executing Console Commands from a config or Settings Registry file
+**Executing Console Commands from a config or Settings Registry file**
 ----------------------------------------------------------------------

-Config files as well Settings Registry files with the preceding content be executed using a single ExecuteConfigFile function in the AZ Console
+Config files, as well Settings Registry files with the preceding content, can be executed using a single ExecuteConfigFile function in the AZ Console

 **Executing Console Commands**